-I sometimes feature bird comparatives, not least because there is so much scope for confusion that I have to keep checking for myself.
-Tyrant flycatchers; a number of superficially similar warbler species (all with yellow bits); those vireos; all those heron-y / egret-y types and their disconcerting morphs (hello, white reddish egret).
+I have featured bird comparatives from time to time, not least because scope for confusion meant that I needed to investigate for my own peace of mind.
+These included the tyrant flycatchers; a number of superficially similar warbler species (mostly with yellow bits); varied vireos; all those heron-y / egret-y types and their disconcerting morphs (hello, white reddish egret).

 And so to the magnificent osprey Pandion haliaetus.
 This time, the comparison is between two subspecies, broadly the North American P. h. carolinensis and the Caribbean P.h. ridgwayi.
 There is some overlap in Florida, and some evidence of interbreeding.
 In the northern Bahamas in particular there is also an overlap, so an osprey seen on Abaco could be either variety.
 You’ll probably be too excited watching it to care much which type it is, but this article will help you if you do…

-In this Caribbean bird with its trophy fish, the eye-mask is absent, and the facial / nape markings are less pronounced.
+In this Caribbean bird, below, with its trophy fish, the eye-mask is absent and the facial / nape markings are less pronounced.
 Furthermore, the breast and under-parts are white in both sexes (though slight marking may be apparent in some birds).
 And the impression is of lighter upper-parts, even allowing for variable lighting and distance when the photos were taken.
 Conveniently, there’s not much detectable difference between male and females in the respective populations.

 EXAMPLES OF P. h. carolinensis